yuekaizhang/dynamo/lib/runtime/examples/system_metrics/README.md

 ## Running the Example

-**Important**: You must set the `DYN_SYSTEM_PORT` environment variable to specify which port the HTTP system metrics server will run on.
+**Important**: You must set the `DYN_SYSTEM_PORT` environment variable to specify which port the system status server will listen on.

 ```bash
 # Run the system metrics example
 DYN_SYSTEM_ENABLED=true DYN_SYSTEM_PORT=8081 cargo run --bin system_server
 ```
-The server will start an HTTP system metrics server on the specified port (8081 in this example) that exposes the Prometheus metrics endpoint at `/metrics`.
+The server will start an system status server on the specified port (8081 in this example) that exposes the Prometheus metrics endpoint at `/metrics`.

 To Run an actual LLM frontend + server (aggregated example), launch both of them.
 By default, the frontend listens to port 8080.